coder/coder/docs/templates.md

 If you are commonly editing templates, we recommend source-controlling template code using GitOps/CI pipelines to make changes.

-## Persistant and ephemeral resources
+## Persistent and ephemeral resources

-Coder supports ephemeral and persistant resources in workspaces.
-Ephemeral resources are be destroyed when a workspace is not in use (stopped).
-Persistant resources remain.
+Coder supports ephemeral and persistent resources in workspaces.
+Ephemeral resources are be destroyed when a workspace is not in use (stopped). persistent resources remain.
 See how this works for an example "frontend" template:

 | Resource                     | Type       |
 | :--------------------------- | :--------- |